Tech-at-DU/React-Redux-Tetris-Tutorial/P04-Score-Board/readme.md

 1. Building a timer system
 1. Implementing Game Over and Restart

-You need a score board to show the game score and provide a place for the Play and Pause buttons to live.
+You need a scoreboard to show the game score and provide a place for the Play and Pause buttons to live.

 The scoreboard when completed will display on the right side of the game board.

 ![score-board](assets/score-board.png)

-Some requirements for the score board:
+Some requirements for the scoreboard:

 - Needs to display the game score
 - Has a Play Button to start the game
-- Has a Pause button to pause game play.
-This will allow people to get snacks mid game, an important feature!
+- Has a Pause button to pause gameplay.
+This will allow people to get snacks mid-game, an important feature!

 # Create the ScoreBoard Component